ufo5260987423/scheme-langserver/README.md

 ![](./doc/figure/logo-no-background.png)
 # Scheme-langserver
+>NOTE: This language server is mainly for scheme code with .scm, .ss, .sls and .sld extensions.
+And packages should be imported with Akku for now.
+There may notice something about ".akku/list" file, please issue me, and I'll gradually fix them.

 Implementing support like autocomplete, goto definition, or documentation on hover is a significant effort for programming.
 However, comparing to other language like java, python, javascript and c, language server protocol implementation for lisp language are just made in a vacuum.
 [Geiser](https://gitlab.com/emacs-geiser), [racket langserver](https://github.com/jeapostrophe/racket-langserver) and [swish-lint](https://github.com/becls/swish-lint) etc., their works are all based on `repl`(Read-Eval-Print Loop) or keyword tokenizer instead of programming.
 For example, if a programmer was coding on an unaccomplished project, in which the codes were not fully runnable, [Geiser](https://gitlab.com/emacs-geiser) or any others would only complete top-level binding identifiers listed by `environment-symbols` procedure (for [Chez](https://cisco.github.io/ChezScheme/)).
 Which means for local bindings and unaccomplished codes, though making effort for programming is supposed of the importance mostly, [Geiser](https://gitlab.com/emacs-geiser) and its counterparts help nothing.
 Familiar cases occur with goto definition and many other functionalities.